 Casa Bonay

 Unlike any other accommodation in the city, Casa Bonay allows guests to instantly immerse themselves into Barcelona’s way of life.
 Situated in an 1869 mansion, the concept of the hotel started as co-owner Inés Miró-Sans’s MBA project.
-In it, she perceived a space that brought together artists from the local community to create a mutually beneficial and singly eclectic habitat.
+In it, she perceived a space that brought together artists from the local community to create a mutually beneficial and singularly eclectic habitat.

 The realisation of Inés’ dream is one of the best boutique hotels in Barcelona.
 A place where every element has a touch of artisanal magic.
 From branding by Mucho and furniture by Marc Morro of AOO to lighting by Nina Masó and interiors by Studio Tack, the collaborative effort gives Casa Bonay a truly unmatched pizzazz.